 I started my working life in retail with my first job being a footwear salesperson at River Island for £2.88 an hour.
-Weekend shifts at WH Smith, Dorothy Perkins and Marks & Spencer during my student and university years would follow and I think it was the best preparation for working in the media industry.
-I learnt some valuable lessons about having a work personality and how you conduct yourself.
+Weekend shifts at WH Smith, Dorothy Perkins, and Marks & Spencer during my student and university years would follow and I think it was the best preparation for working in the media industry.
+I learned some valuable lessons about having a work personality and how you conduct yourself.
 Body language is important for all interactions; arms folded across the body can come across as defensive, avoiding eye contact can seem evasive and a genuine smile can go a long way to building rapport.

 Nurture and build positive relationships

 No man (or woman for that matter) is an island and there is no ‘I’ in the word team.
-I know from my experiences that I have had the pleasure of working with, and for, some great, talented people who have been supportive mentors and showed me great kindness.
+I know from my experiences that I have had the pleasure of working with, and for, some great, talented people who have been supportive mentors and shown me great kindness.
 Nurturing and building positive professional relationships are key to operating in the media industry.
 To have trusted people you can speak to for advice, guidance and ideas when you are stuck and need help is always a valuable thing.
-I have a tribe of work friends who I respect, and trust and we work well together.
+I have a tribe of work friends who I respect and trust and we work well together.
 One good turn deserves another and remember that the people you meet will form a part of your journey during good and bad times.
 Remember to treat everyone with respect.

 Know what you do well and what to improve